vesoft-inc/nebula-web-docker/docs/en/use-console/st-ug-visualize-findpath.md

 ## Next to do

-On the **Explore** tab page, you can expand the graph to explore and analyze graph data.
+On the **Explore** page, you can expand the graph to explore and analyze graph data.